Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Screen-Space-Reflection.md

 [!include[](snippets/Volume-Override-Enable-Properties.md)]

-The properties visible in the Inspector change depending on whether or not you enable ray tracing for this effect:
+The properties visible in the Inspector change depending on the option you select from the **Tracing** drop-down:

-* To not use ray tracing and instead use the screen-space reflection solution, disable **Ray Tracing** in the Inspector and see [Screen-space](#screen-space) for the list of properties.
+* To use a screen-space, ray-marched reflection solution, select **Ray Marching** and see [Screen-space](#screen-space) for the list of properties.
-* To use ray tracing, enable **Ray Tracing** in the Inspector and see [Ray-traced](#ray-traced) for the list of properties.
+* To use ray tracing, select **Ray Tracing** and see [Ray-traced](#ray-traced) for the list of properties.
+* To use a combination of ray tracing and ray marching to increase performance, select **Hybrid** and see [Ray-traced](#ray-traced) for the list of properties.
+This option uses ray tracing to render reflections for off-screen GameObjects, but also uses ray marching to render reflections for decals, opaque particles, and vertex animations.
+This option only works in [Performance mode](Ray-Tracing-Getting-Started.md#ray-tracint-mode)

 ### Screen-space